 Mike Myres indulges himself and his anglophilia beautifully as Powers (oh behave!) but its supporting characters Dr. Evil (also Myres) and Basil Exposition (Michael York) that steal the parody.

-Carrie Fisher plays a therapist and 007-himself, Daniel Craig, has accused it of messing up the Bond series.
+Carrie Fisher plays a therapist and 007-himself, Daniel Craig, accused it of messing up the Bond series.

 4. Carry On Spying